Cybersecurity Testing in 2026: Impact of AI

 Example 2: Microsoft’s Azure Sentinel

-Azure Sentinel delivers intelligent security analytics and threat intelligence across the enterprise, providing a single solution for alert detection, threat visibility, proactive hunting (to search for active threats), etc. The service uses Big Data to analyze security data and, therefore helps organizations detect, investigate and respond real time threats.
+Azure Sentinel delivers intelligent security analytics and threat intelligence across the enterprise, providing a single solution for alert detection, threat visibility, proactive hunting (to search for active threats), etc. The service uses Big Data to analyze security data and, therefore, helps organizations detect, investigate, and respond to real-time threats.
 Azure Sentinel utilizes AI to detect correlations across the full breadth of an organization’s infrastructure and help detect security incidents.

-Azure Sentinal detected a phishing attack by using algorithms for email metadata, and user behavior.
-This alerted the security team before any users clicked a link to phishing campaign.
+Azure Sentinel detected a phishing attack by using algorithms for email metadata and user behavior.
+This alerted the security team before any users clicked a link to the phishing campaign.

 Conclusion